 Sure enough, about 10 minutes later, I asked the right question!
 He had a light-bulb moment, and I was elated.
 I know now that it was my first time experiencing the exquisite joy of successful debugging.
 I didn’t know what it was at the time.
 I just knew it felt good and I wanted more.
 So I jumped in head first.

-I enrolled at Coding Bootcamp at Georgia Tech, and I was terrified y’all.
+I enrolled at the Georgia Tech Coding Boot Camp, and I was terrified y’all.
 Terrified.
 Not just of failure but of taking on that much work when I already had two tiny humans to raise.
 But I just constantly reminded myself that bravery isn’t the absence of fear.
 It’s being afraid and doing the thing anyway.
 So I did the thing!
 And not long ago, I graduated.

 Since then, I’ve been looking for my dream position.
 And as I’ve been searching, I’ve realized many people don’t want to hire moms.
 They feel like we’re liabilities somehow, and they are so wrong!

 It’s not just that mommies are “good enough” for tech, but that tech needs what we bring.
 From a technical aspect, we approach problem-solving differently.
 I would watch my classmates sit down to psuedo-code a new application and they could do so very linearly.
 As a mom, that’s not how my brain is allowed to work.
 I don’t get to look at my schedule and say, “First I have brunch, then I have a doctor’s appointment.”
 Instead, I look at it and think, “Alright first up is brunch.
 What could go wrong?
 Well, the toddler could spill stuff all over me again.
 So, I’m gonna pack up some clothes.
 What’s next?
 What could go wrong?”
 When we got to the units on testing in the boot camp, oh how my soul just rejoiced.
 This was what I was waiting for.